Azure/acs-engine/docs/kubernetes/windows-details.md

 There is a problem with the “L2Tunnel” networking mode not forwarding packets correctly specific to Windows Server version 1803.
 Windows Server version 1709 is not affected.

 Workarounds:
-**Fixes are still in development.** A Windows hotfix is needed, and willbe deployed by ACS-Engine once it's ready.
+**Fixes are still in development.** A Windows hotfix is needed, and will be deployed by ACS-Engine once it's ready.
 The hotfix will be removed later when it's in a future cumulative rollup.

 #### Pods cannot resolve public DNS names